 Wasting our time at the Underground River

-We even tried to to a tour to the famous Underground River, but unfortunately that wasn’t such a success.
+We even tried to to a tour to the famous Underground River (you can also arrange your own underground river tour), but unfortunately that wasn’t such a success.
 Because of typhoon Melor, the sea was incredibly rough and access to the river had been prohibited by the coast guard a few days in a row.
 The day we booked they said we could go, but after 1,5 hours in a minivan which drove the narrow winding roads with incredible speed (causing our little one to loose his breakfast on the back seat) and 1,5 hours wait the verdict was that we couldn’t go after all.
 A waste of time.
 If you’re traveling with small children, make sure you check in advance.
 We could have saved Jace a nightmare ride!

 El Nido: a slice of heaven